Cyanox62/CustomAnnouncements/README.md

 A plugin that allows admins to make custom CASSIE announcements.

+# Installation

 **[Smod2](https://github.com/Grover-c13/Smod2) must be installed for this to work.**

+Place the "BetterDisarming.dll" file in your sm_plugins folder.

+# Features

 Any command requiring a text input can use various [round data variables](https://github.com/Cyanox62/CustomAnnouncements/wiki/Round-Data-Variables-List) to use current data in the round.
 All normal words CASSIE can say can be found [here](https://github.com/Cyanox62/CustomAnnouncements/wiki/CASSIE-Phrases).